FNNDSC/pl-shexec/README.md

 ## Abstract

 Most ChRIS plugins provide single-purpose, dedicated operations which can vary considerably in scope -- for example, straightforward image type conversion, or more complex volumetric segmentation.
 Regardless of the complexity of the operation, they remain mostly single-purposed.
-In some cases, however, a more general purposed plugin can be quite useful: one that provides a large space of funcionality.
+In some cases, however, a more general purposed plugin can be quite useful: one that provides a larger space of simpler functionality.
 A typical example of such a plugin would be one that leverages shell-type operations and applies them over files in the input space.
-Such shell operations could be used to rename files/directories, zip/unzip data, perform file/directory filtering, etc. This repo provides such a shell executor, called `shexec`.
+Such shell operations could be used to rename files/directories, zip/unzip data, perform file/directory filtering, check for load average, etc. This repo provides such a shell executor, called `shexec`.

 ## Installation